WeblateOrg/weblate/docs/admin/install.rst

    gpg:                using RSA key 87E673AF83F6C3A0C344C8C3F4AA229D4D58C245
    gpg: Good signature from "Michal Čihař <michal@cihar.com>" [ultimate]
    gpg:                 aka "Michal Čihař <nijel@debian.org>" [ultimate]
-   gpg:                 aka "[jpeg image of size 8848]" [ultimate]
+   gpg:                 aka "[JPEG image of size 8848]" [ultimate]
    gpg:                 aka "Michal Čihař (Braiins) <michal.cihar@braiins.cz>" [ultimate]

-Should the signature be invalid (the archive has been changed), you would get a clear error regardless of the fact that the key is trusted or not:
+Should the signature be invalid (meaning archive has been changed), you will get a clear error regardless of the fact that the key is trusted or not:

 .. code-block:: console